farcaster-project/RFCs/10-public-offer.md

  * Testnet
  * Local

-Only the mainnet network is used to swap valuable assets, the other networks are for test purposes only and do not in any circumstances move real value.
+Only the mainnet network is used to swap valuable assets, the other networks are for test purposes only and do not under any circumstances move real value.

 ### Asset identifiers